 Mel Poole is a Producer / Director with a passion for reaching people’s hearts and minds through film.
 Having produced features The Suicide Theory (Winner of Grand Jury Prize, Hollywood Dances with Films) and action comedy Nice Package, Mel wrote and directed 2019 St Kilda Film Festival Audience Award Winner, Sock and Buskin and her latest project, Charlie, has David Wenham attached as lead.
 Together with Dan Macarthur, Mel is leading the team bringing Acropolisworld to audiences.

-FROM HER RIB AND BEYOND STRANGE LANDS
+WINDING ROAD AND BEYOND STRANGE LANDS

-From Her Rib is a true-crime style, potential feature film narrative that follows a pair of podcasters as they try to solve the mystery surrounding a celebrated musician 25 years on from his disappearance.
+Winding Road is a true-crime style, potential feature film narrative that follows a pair of podcasters as they try to solve the mystery surrounding a celebrated musician 25 years on from his disappearance.

 While Beyond Strange Lands is a rollicking sci-fi adventure that sprawls across the Australian outback in a 12-part series with the potential for further development as a screen series.